j-mie6/parsley-debug-app/README.md

 - `sbt runBackend` in a different terminal to start the [`Tauri`](https://v2.tauri.app/) app in development mode.

 _This will cause a quick-reload when any of the source files are modified._

+**To bundle the application for release, use `sbt build RELEASE=TRUE`:**

+This generates a packaged tauri application that is built into the `/backend/target/release/bundle` (you may need to run this in sudo for the bundler to function properly, in non-sudo mode you can still generate the application).

 ## Bug Reports